 Stephen Costello, tenor singing Romeo – The Philadelphia-born tenor quickly established a reputation as a first-class talent after coming to national attention in 2007, when, aged 26, he made his Metropolitan Opera debut on the company’s season-opening night.
 Two years later Costello won the prestigious Richard Tucker Award, and he has since appeared at many of the world’s most important opera houses and music festivals, including London’s Royal Opera House, Covent Garden; the Deutsche Oper Berlin; the Vienna State Opera; and the Salzburg Festival.

 Last season Costello made his Washington National Opera debut with a reprise of Greenhorn in Moby-Dick, while the San Francisco Opera’s presentation of the Heggie/Scheer opera, in which the tenor made his house debut, was televised nationwide on PBS’s Great Performances and subsequently released on DVD.
-Other highlights of 2013-14 included Costello’s Houston Grand Opera debut as the Duke of Mantua in Verdi’s Rigoletto, in which he proved himself “one of the best lyric tenors in the business”(Theater Jones).
+Other highlights of 2013-14 included Costello’s Houston Grand Opera debut as the Duke of Mantua in Verdi’s Rigoletto, in which he proved himself “one of the best lyric tenors in the business”(Theater Jones) and his return to Covent Garden for Alfredo in La Traviata.

-Rigoletto, Houston Grand Opera: “Costello, in his HGO debut, was the sensation of the night, starting strong and finishing brilliantly… Costello is a hot item right now, and I understand why.” -Theodore Bale, Culturemap Houston
+Rigoletto, Houston Grand Opera: “Costello, in his Houston Grand Opera debut, was the sensation of the night, starting strong and finishing brilliantly… Costello is a hot item right now, and I understand why.” -Theodore Bale, Culturemap Houston

 Romeo & Juliet, San Diego Opera: “When Costello holds his gorgeous high notes just a few beats longer without the slightest sense of strain—now that is why folks come to the opera!
 His eager, athletic singing in the balcony scene—not to mention his erotic edge in the nuptial duet rolling about Juliet’s curtained four-poster—combined with his idiomatic command of the French operatic style make me doubt there is another tenor singing today better suited to this role.” - San Diego Arts